Jahanzaib4712/Amanah-WebCraftrix-Portfolio-Website/README.md

-# Lume Studio - Next.js Template
+# Amanah WebCraftrix Portfolio - Next.js

 This project is a Next.js template built with TypeScript, designed for creating stunning websites with smooth animations and modern UI components.